bbauska/Anti-Project2025/anti.md

 encourage and incentivize innovation and the efficient delivery of health care services.
 Federal and state financial participation in the Medicaid program should be rational, predictable, and reasonable.
 It should also incentivize states to save money and improve the quality of health care.”
-[Department of Health and Human Services, Project 2025, accessed 6/24/24] Project 2025 urged CMS to “replace the enhanced match rate with a fairer more rational rate” and “restructure basic financing.” “l Direct dollars to beneficiaries more effectively and responsibly.
+[Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

+<p>Project 2025 urged CMS to “replace the enhanced match rate with a fairer more rational rate” and
+“restructure basic financing.” “l Direct dollars to beneficiaries more effectively and responsibly.
 The current funding structure for the Medicaid program rewards expansions, lacks transparency, and promotes financing gimmicks.
 CMS should: 1.
 End state financing loopholes.
 2. Reform payments to hospitals for uncompensated care.
 3. Replace the enhanced match rate with a fairer and more rational match rate.
 4. Restructure basic financing and put the program on a more fiscally predictable budget (which should include reform of Disproportionate Share Hospital payments to hospitals).3.”
-[Department of Health and Human Services, Project 2025, accessed 6/24/24] Project 2025 urged CMS to “incentivize personal responsibility” and consumer choice for Medicaid recipients.
+[Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

+<p>Project 2025 urged CMS to “incentivize personal responsibility” and consumer choice for
+Medicaid recipients.
 “Incentivize personal responsibility.
 CMS should allow states to ensure that Medicaid recipients have a stake in their personal health care and a say in decisions related to the Medicaid program.
 Personal responsibility and consumer choice for Medicaid recipients must go together as standard components of the safety net, especially for able-bodied recipients.
 Medicaid recipients, like the rest of Americans, should be given both the freedom to choose their health plans and the responsibility to contribute to their health care costs at a level that is appropriate to protect the taxpayer.”
-[Department of Health and Human Services, Project 2025, accessed 6/24/24] Project 2025: CMS should allow families to use Medicaid funding to obtain coverage outside the Medicaid program as part of a “personal option.”
+[Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

+<p>Project 2025: CMS should allow families to use Medicaid funding to obtain coverage outside the
+Medicaid program as part of a “personal option.”
 “Because Medicaid serves a broad and diverse group of individuals, it should be flexible enough to accommodate different designs for different groups.
 For example, CMS should launch a robust ‘personal option’ to allow families to use Medicaid dollars to secure coverage outside of the Medicaid program.”
-[Department of Health and Human Services, Project 2025, accessed 6/24/24]
+[Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

-Project 2025: CMS should tell states they “have the ability to adopt work incentives for able- bodied individuals” for Medicaid.
+<p>Project 2025: CMS should tell states they “have the ability to adopt work incentives for able-
+bodied individuals” for Medicaid.
 “CMS should also: 1.
 Clarify that states have the ability to adopt work incentives for able-bodied individuals (similar to what is required in other welfare programs) and the ability to broaden the application of targeted premiums and cost sharing to higher-income enrollees.”
 [Department of Health and Human Services, Project 2025, accessed 6/24/24] Project 2025 proposed that CMS “Add targeted time limits or lifetime caps on benefits to disincentivize permanent dependence.”
-[Department of Health and Human Services, Project 2025, accessed 6/24/24]
+[Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

-Project 2025 proposed that Congress should allow states to contribute to a private insurance benefit for all members of a family in a flex account.
+<p>Project 2025 proposed that Congress should allow states to contribute to a private insurance
+benefit for all members of a family in a flex account.
 “Allow private health insurance.
-Congress should

-44
-allow states the option of contributing to a private insurance benefit for all members of the family in a flexible account that rewards healthy behaviors.
+Congress should allow states the option of contributing to a private insurance benefit for all members of the family in a flexible account that rewards healthy behaviors.
 This reform should also allow catastrophic coverage combined with an account similar to a health savings account (HSA) for the direct purchase of health care and payment of cost sharing for most of the population.”
-[Department of Health and Human Services, Project 2025, accessed 6/24/24]
+[Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

-Project 2025: “CMS should add flexibility to eliminate obsolete mandatory and optional benefit requirements and, for able-bodied recipients, eliminate benefit mandates that exceed those in the private market.”
+<p>Project 2025: “CMS should add flexibility to eliminate obsolete mandatory and optional benefit
+requirements and, for able-bodied recipients, eliminate benefit mandates that exceed those in the private market.”
 “Increase flexible benefit redesign without waivers.
 CMS should add flexibility to eliminate obsolete mandatory and optional benefit requirements and, for able-bodied recipients, eliminate benefit mandates that exceed those in the private market.
 This should include flexibility to redesign eligibility, financing, and service delivery of long-term care to serve the most vulnerable and truly needy and eliminate middle-income to upper-income Medicaid recipients.”
-[Department of Health and Human Services, Project 2025, accessed 6/24/24]
+[Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

-Health Care
+<h3>Health Care</h3>
-Project 2025: “Health care reform should be patient-centered and market-based and should empower individuals to control their health care–related dollars and decisions.”
+<p>Project 2025: “Health care reform should be patient-centered and market-based and should
+empower individuals to control their health care–related dollars and decisions.”
 “Basic economics holds that costs tend to decrease and quality and options tend to increase when there is robust and free competition in the provision of goods and services.
 Health care is no exception.
 Health care reform should be patient-centered and market-based and should empower individuals to control their health care–related dollars and decisions.”
-[Department of Health and Human Services, Project 2025, accessed 6/24/24]
+[Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

-Project 2025 wrote that “states should be the primary regulators of the medical profession.”
-“Of course, providers who deliver health care also need the freedom to address the unique needs of their patients.
+<p>Project 2025 wrote that “states should be the primary regulators of the medical profession.”
+“Of
+course, providers who deliver health care also need the freedom to address the unique needs of their patients.
 States should be the primary regulators of the medical profession, and the federal government should not restrict providers’ ability to discharge their responsibilities or limit their ability to innovate through government pricing controls or irrational Medicare and Medicaid reimbursement schemes.”
-[Department of Health and Human Services, Project 2025, accessed 6/24/24] Head Start
+[Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

+<h3>Head Start</h3>
-Project 2025 argued the federal Head Start program should be eliminated, along with the entire Office of Head Start.
+<p>Project 2025 argued the federal Head Start program should be eliminated, along with the entire
+Office of Head Start.
 “Eliminate the Head Start program.
 Head Start, originally established and funded to support low-income families, is fraught with scandal and abuse.
 With a budget of more than $11 billion, the program should function to protect and educate minors.
 Sadly, it has done exactly the opposite.
 In